Yord/shargs/README.md

 <tr name="line">
 <td><code name="lineFrom"><a href="#line">line</a>(string)(style)</code><br /><code><a href="#lineFrom">lineFrom</a>(id)(string)(style)</code></td>
 <td>
+Prints the <code>string</code> with a linebreak at the end.
+Takes the line width from <a href="#style">style</a> and pads with spaces at the end.
+If the string is too long to fit the line's width, it is cut off.
 <details>
 <summary>
-Prints the string with a linebreak at the end.
-Takes the line width from style and pads with spaces at the end.
-If the string is too long to fit the line's width, it is cut off.
+Read on...
 </summary>

 <br />